YumYummity/virus-dropper/README.md

 Obfuscator used made by @moom825
 Code: https://github.com/moom825/batch-obfuscator-made-in-python
-Some files cannot be obfuscated, as a result, none are.
-This obfuscator, however, does work!
+Some files will fail to be obfuscated (functions of the file are lost); therefor, more files aren't obfuscated.

 Running this as default won't do much; you need to create your own .exe files!
 EXE files inside "install" were NOT MADE BY ME!
 These are only test files.